Let's end the extinction crisis now

 In the last decade, three of Australia’s native species have gone extinct and hundreds more are on the verge of extinction.
 Australia already has the worst mammal extinction rate of any country in the world.
 It’s not the kind of international record we can be proud of.

-Before this summer’s catastrophic bushfires, our koalas, rock-wallabies and hundreds of other threatened species were already doing it tough from losing their habitat due to tree-clearing, and the pressure of invasive species and diseases.
+Before the catastrophic bushfires of 2019-20, our koalas, rock-wallabies and hundreds of other threatened species were already doing it tough from losing their habitat due to tree-clearing, and the pressure of invasive species and diseases.

-And now, working with Prof Chris Dickman, eminent ecologist at University of Sydney, we estimate that 1.25 billion animals- mammals, birds and reptiles- have been killed by the recent catastrophic bushfires.
+And now, working with Prof Chris Dickman, eminent ecologist at University of Sydney, we estimate that nearly 3 billion animals- mammals, birds and reptiles- have been impacted by the catastrophic bushfires of 2019-20.
 A panel of eminent scientists has identified 113 animal species that need urgent intervention if they are to survive the impact of this season’s fires.
 This includes 13 birds, 19 mammals and 20 reptile species, along with many frogs and freshwater species found nowhere else in the world.
 Most of these animals have had at least 30% of their habitat burnt, and for some it’s been much more.
 Some of our wildlife, like the Kangaroo Island dunnart, Pugh’s frog and Blue Mountains water skink, are now at imminent risk of extinction.

 The impacts of climate change are very real.
 We’re now seeing longer summer heatwaves, severe drought and the most intense fires in Australia recorded history – and it’s putting more and more pressure on our wildlife.
 Our scientists have been trying to tell us that Australia is in the midst of an “extinction crisis”.
 Clearly, something has to change.